 Team members can also create saved replies for their own common responses — and other collaborators’ responses.
 That way, they’re not starting from scratch every time they respond to a customer.

 You can also see who is responding in real-time to avoid collisions or repeat responses; simple red and yellow markers show who is responding to a conversation.
-Even if you miss those signals, Traffic Cop prevents team members from sending out an email to someone who already received a response.
+Even if you miss those signals, collision detection prevents team members from sending out an email to someone who already received a response.

 Boost your customer experience with team email management software